Online Resources: Exploring History and Culture

 Museum Windsor Resources

 Did you know Windsor is home to the first Burger King Restaurant ever opened in Canada?
 Check out our No Kidding! page for more fascinating Windsor facts.
 Interested in doing some historical research?
 Our Online Database is a great place to start.
-If you're feeling artsy, download a copy of our Museum Windsor (MW) Colouring Book and colour hand drawn images of artifacts from our collection.
+If you're feeling artsy, download a copy of our Museum Windsor (MW) Colouring Book or check out our Spring Break 2021 Activity Package.
 Museum Windsor has partnered with the Windsor Public Library (WPL) to create a COVID-19 Journal.
 If you would like to help by sharing your personal COVID-19 experiences with us, please consider completing our MW-WPL COVID-19 Journal (English) (French).

 Make sure to follow us on Facebook to stay up to date with all the neat stuff we are doing.